GZoltar/gzoltar/Readme.md

 #### restrictOutputDirectory

-To now the location of each class at runtime, we use the `java.security.ProtectionDomain` API.
+To know the location of each class at runtime, we use the `java.security.ProtectionDomain` API.
 Depending on the security policy being enforced, access to that specific API may be blocked.